-Part of my mission is to remove technical barriers in order to make playing the oboe an enjoyable experience for all of my students.
 There are a lot of things that can go wrong when it comes to oboe playing--including both instrument and reed malfunctions--and these kinds of roadblocks can be incredibly frustrating when you are still gaining the experience to know how to fix these problems.
 Trust me, I’ve been there!
-But I have the skills and resources necessary to help you fix these problems--and I’ll make it a priority to help you learn how to identify the source of a given problem and assess the steps you should take from there.
-And when your reed and instrument are both working well...holy smokes, it’s hard to stop practicing! (link to adjustment video)
+But I have the skills and resources necessary to help you navigate all of these "joys" of oboe playing!

 My Teaching Philosophy

 I believe in the importance of a growth mindset.

 I believe that collaboration inspires creativity, and creativity brings joy.

 In high school, even though I basically considered myself to be a good player, I remember thinking things like, “I’ll never be as good as so-and-so.”
 Exhibit A: When I made it into All-State band my freshman year, I was of course very excited but also felt a lingering fear and nervousness in spite of all of the encouragement I received from family, teachers, and friends.
 This nervousness translated into hours and hours of unhealthy practice.
 I tended to visualize my worst-case scenario, with all of the other students being way more prepared than me, and with me humiliating myself with my inability to play certain passages.